 The Razer BlackWidow V3 Pro Wireless is a great wireless keyboard.
 It's quite similar to the Razer BlackWidow Elite in many respects, but it has wireless support via Bluetooth and its proprietary receiver.
 Like many Razer keyboards, this is an exceptional choice for gamers due to the light Razer switches and customizable features.
 For more options, check out our recommendations for the best gaming keyboards, the best RGB keyboards, and the best mechanical gaming keyboards.

-The Razer BlackWidow V3 Pro and the Logitech G915 LIGHTSPEED are two fantastic gaming keyboards.
-Even though the Logitech's low profile switches have a shorter pre-travel distance and lighter operating force, the Razer provides a much better typing experience.
+The Razer BlackWidow V3 Pro and the Logitech G915 LIGHTSPEED are two fantastic wireless gaming keyboards.
+Even though the Logitech's low-profile switches have a shorter total travel distance and lighter operating force, the Razer provides a much better typing experience.
 The Razer also has better build quality, and all its keys are macro-programmable, while the Logitech only lets you reprogram the dedicated macro keys.